kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 ### Editing Existing Notes

 Since we already have a form for authoring new notes, we now need to generalize it a bit so that it can handle both creating new notes and editing existing ones.
 The strategy that we will take is to hook into the routing logic to determine whether to set the form data to an empty state or load in some note when the user navigates to the form.
 Within the form itself, we will make several labels conditional upon whether it is in a creating or editing state, and we will dispatch a different action for create versus update.
-Since we will be re-using the same view, let's add another entry to the main component's view switcher.
+Since we are re-using the same view, let's add another entry to the main component's view switcher.

 ```clojure
 ;;...